vimis22/olav_de_linde/README.md

 <h1>Olav De Linde</h1>
+<h4>Please look at the information below for lacks and important notices:</h4>

 <p>The objective with this project is to create a Mobile Application,
 where it is possible for residents and business customers to communicate with